 To install Pinta 1.6 in Ubuntu using terminal run the below commands in sequence.
 Enter the password when prompted.

 - Type Pinta in the dash.
 Click the launcher icon.

 - For Gnome, go to Applications -> Graphics -> Pinta Image Editor

 - Download for other Linux distributions: pinta-project.com/releases

 Troubleshooting and Support

 If you face any issues while installing or using Pinta, you may drop a note using the comment section at the end of this article, Or you can post your query in any of the support channels mentioned below.

 - Generic Ubuntu Forum: Ask Ubuntu

 How to uninstall

-To uninstall Pinta run below commands in terminal.
+To uninstall Pinta run the below commands in the terminal.

 sudo apt-get remove pinta